ix-ax/.github/profile/README.md

 # Welcome Aboard IX Organization

-You've entered a world rich with libraries and innovative tools designed to interact seamlessly with the new, state-of-the-art platform from Siemens - SIMATIC AX.
+We develop innovative tools designed to interact seamlessly with the new, state-of-the-art platform from Siemens - SIMATIC AX.

 Key repositories: